harshvardhaniimi/gpt-chatbot/README.md

 ## Next
 1. I am planning to add more personalities to talk to.
 If you have any suggestions, please open an issue on the GitHub repo.
-2. There will be a blog post on my website explaining how I built this and how to use it in complete detail.
-I will link it here when it is ready.
+2. Here's a beginner-friendly [blog post](https://www.harsh17.in/gpt-chatbot/) on how to use it.

 ## Pro-tip
 I've provided the prompts here in the text files.
 YOu can use them to talk to the personalities in ChatGPT web app as well.
 Specifically, I've found talking to the cat (`cat_prompt.txt`) to be much better when talking via GPT-4 than GPT-3.5-turbo, on which the current app is based.
 I don't have access to GPT-4 API yet, but I will update the app when I do.